srikanth1620/my-azure-iac-pipeline/README.md

         Optional: Stream logs to verify deployment
         az webapp log tail --resource-group SecureNodeAppGroup_central --name secure-node-app

+        Additional Details

+            How the Service Principal Fits

+                The Service Principal is used in the GitHub Actions workflow to replace manual deployment commands like:

+                zip -r app.zip . -x ".git/*" "*.zip" az webapp deployment source config-zip --resource-group SecureNodeAppGroup_central --name secure-node-app --src app.zip

+                Instead of running these manually, the workflow uses the Service Principal to authenticate and deploy the app programmatically.

 How to display details of user-assigned managed identity (oidc-msi-85e5) ?
 ----------------------------------------------------------------------------